x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-pop3.md

   - **Internal clients**: Use the **Test-PopConnectivity** cmdlet.
 For example, `Test-PopConnectivity -ClientAccessServer <ServerName> -Lightmode -MailboxCredential (Get-Credential)`.
 For more information, see [Test-PopConnectivity](http://technet.microsoft.com/library/73f0ce87-e723-43e5-a32c-29cd2d899ff9.aspx).

     **Note**: The _Lightmode_ switch tells the command test POP3 logons to the server.
-To test sending (SMTP) and receiving (POP3) a message, you need to configure the authenticated SMTP settings as described in [Configure authenticated SMTP settings for POP3 and IMAP4 clients in Exchange 2016](configure-authenticated-smtp.md).
+To test sending (SMTP) and receiving (POP3) a message, you need to configure the authenticated SMTP settings as described in [POP3 and IMAP4 in Exchange Server](pop3-and-imap4.md).

   - **External clients**: Use the **Exchange Server** \> **POP Email** test in the Microsoft Remote Connectivity Analyzer at [https://go.microsoft.com/fwlink/p/?LinkID=313839](https://go.microsoft.com/fwlink/p/?LinkID=313839).